bioinformaticsdotca/Metabolomics_2017/mod2_lab.md

 ### General Instructions

-We will be using the GC-AutoFit website for analysis of our data.
-The data 2 data files can be found [here]() and [here]().
+We will be using the [GC-AutoFit website](http://gcms.wishartlab.com/) for analysis of our data.
+The data 2 data files can be found [here](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/data_sets/Example_Jul0914_mzXML.zip) and [here](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/data_sets/Example_Jul1114_mzXML.zip).
 Upload the files to GC-AutoFit adn run the server.
 Save the results as an Excel file.
 Examine the results by eye to find interesting differences.
 Use HMDB to learn about the interesting metabolites.

 ### GC-AutoFit (Automated GC-MS)

-GC-AutoFit requires 3 spectra (sample, blank, and alkane standard).
+[GC-AutoFit website](http://gcms.wishartlab.com/)t requires 3 spectra (sample, blank, and alkane standard).
 It performs auto-alignment, peak ID, peak integration, and concentration calculation.
 It accepts NetCDF and mzXML files.
 It takes 60 seconds per spectrum with 40-115 compounds ID'd at 96% accuracy.
 It is optimized for blood, urine, saliva, and cerbral spinal fluid.
 It still requires careful sample preparation and derivatization.

 <img src="https://github.com/bioinformaticsdotca/Metabolomics_2017/blob/master/mod2_pics/gc1.png?raw=true" alt="img" width="750" />